Nalu.SharpState

 }

-If you need a specific starting State instead of the root initial state:
+If you need a specific starting State instead of the root initial state, use the matching …WithStateFactory delegate and pass State as the last argument.

 This keeps actor creation DI-friendly and unit-testable: